fcunhaneto-test/py-binary-trees-draw/README.md

 # py-binary-trees-draw
-Draw some binary tree types to help study them.
+Draw simple binary tree or avl tree to help study them.

 ## How to use